pyinstaller/pyinstaller/doc/source/Manual.rst

 Before you attempt to bundle to one file, make sure your app works correctly when bundled to one folder.
-It is is *much* easier to debug problems in one-folder mode.
+It is is *much* easier to diagnose problems in one-folder mode.

 How the One-File Program Works
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~